yuqingc/daenerys/devlog.md

 This log was created on Nov 3, 2017.
 All rights reserved.

 ### Oct 1 2017
-- This project was created uncer MIT License
+- This project was created under MIT License
 - Test WebPack
 - Use WebPack server.
 Run `npm start` to start the server
 - TODO: I will put the web page on a koa server later